ammarguehaz/ammar-guehaz/README.md

 - 👀 I’m interested in AI
 - 🌱 I’m currently learning ML
 - 💞️ I’m looking to collaborate on ML&DL project
-- 📫 You can contact me on facebook Ammar Guehaz
+- 📫 You can contact me at ammar.guehaz@etu.usthb.dz
 - AI is such an important part of our world that I would like everyone who wants to be part of it to feel at home as a member of our community.
     Let’s work together to make it happen.(Andrew)